FAQ

 The Great Wildebeest Migration is the largest animal migration in the world.
 Every year, more than 2 million animals (wildebeest, zebra, and gazelle) migrate in a clockwise direction across the ecosystems of the Serengeti (Tanzania) and the Masai Mara (Kenya).
 On the way, they have to cross crocodile-infested rivers, are hunted by predators, and face natural disasters such as droughts and flooding in a daily struggle for survival.

-A bucket shower is essentially a bucket with a tap at the bottom ( or more likely a waterproof canvas bag), which is filled with warm water and then suspended in the air.
+A bucket shower is essentially a bucket with a tap at the bottom (or more likely a waterproof canvas bag), which is filled with warm water and then suspended in the air.
 All this makes having a lovely shower possible in remote areas where plumbing and running water is not available.
-These are particularly important in our mobile tented camps that move every few months according to the wildebeest migration movements and therefore cannot have fully plumbed in tents.
+These are particularly important in mobile tented camps that move every few months according to the wildebeest migration movements and therefore cannot have fully plumbed in tents.

-While these eco-friendly showers might sound basic, bucket showers are extremely popular with our travellers.
+While these eco-friendly showers might sound basic, bucket showers are extremely popular with our travelers.
 They really add to the experience of being out in the wilds and are a throwback to a bygone era, and with 20 litres of water in each ‘bucket’ there is plenty of water for a nice long shower.

 Animals can be very active at night and so it is not safe to walk around camp after dark.
 Each camp has a dedicated Askari (security) team who are on watch throughout the night and will escort guests between their tents and the main area before and after dinner.
 Guests are not advised to leave their tent during the night.
 All of this information will be explained to them by the camp managers during their arrival briefing.